-Study staff must assign a term or description to all AEs identified in MTN-029/IPM 039.
+Study staff must assign a term or description to all AEs identified in MTN 023/IPM 030.
 The guidance below should be followed when assigning AE terms/descriptions:

 - Whenever possible, a diagnosis should be assigned.
-Document associated signs and/or symptoms related to a diagnosis in the comments section of the AE Log CRF. - When it is not possible to identify a single diagnosis to describe a cluster of signs and/or symptoms, each individual sign and symptom must be identified and documented as an individual AE. - Whenever possible, use specific terms to indicate the anatomical location of the AE (e.g., "vaginal" instead of "genital" or "uterine cervix" instead of "cervical"). - Use medical terms (e.g., "ulcers" instead of "sores") - Ensure correct spelling - Do no use abbreviations, unless the abbreviations are for accepted laboratory findings (e.g., "AST increased", "SGOT decreased")
+Document associated signs and/or symptoms related to a diagnosis in the comments section of the AE Log CRF. - When it is not possible to identify a single diagnosis to describe a cluster of signs and/or symptoms, each individual sign and symptom must be identified and documented as an individual AE. - Whenever possible, use specific terms to indicate the anatomical location of the AE (e.g., "vaginal" instead of "genital" or "uterine cervix" instead of "cervical"). - Use medical terms (e.g. "ulcers" instead of "sores") - Ensure correct spelling - Do no use abbreviations, unless the abbreviations are for accepted laboratory findings (e.g. "AST increased", "SGOT decreased")

 Procedures per se should not be reported as adverse events; rather the underlying condition which leads to a procedure may be considered an adverse event.
 Any associated procedures may be considered treatments for the adverse event.
 For example, while "appendectomy" would not be considered an adverse event, "appendicitis" would, with "appendectomy" documented as a treatment provided for the adverse event.
 In addition, any event that occurs as a result of a study-related procedure should be recorded as an AE.
 Specify in AE text description (item 1) if the AE is related to a procedure (iatrogenic).
-For example, if a participant experiences dizziness from a blood draw, then "dizziness due to blood draw" should be submitted as an AE.
+For example, if a participant experiences abnormal cervical bleeding as a result of the speculum exam, then "cervical bleeding due to speculum exam" should be submitted as an AE.
+"Cervical bleeding" maps to "Reproductive system and breast disorders" System/Organ Class (SOC) whereas "Cervical bleeding due to speculum" maps to "Injury, Poisoning, and Procedural Complication" SOC.

 Do not include information on relatedness to study product or timing of study product use in the AE term/description.
 Limit the AE text to the medical description and anatomical location, when needed.
-Including text such as "after ring insertion" or "at site of ring placement" affects the way the AE is MedDRA-coded, and thus, how it will appear in safety reports.
+Including text such as "after ring insertion" or "at site of ring placement" affects the way the AE will appear in safety reports.